shadcn/next-mdx/packages/next-mdx/README.md

 # next-mdx

 next-mdx provides a set of helper functions for fetching and rendering local [MDX](https://github.com/mdx-js/mdx) files.
-It handles relational data, custom components and is fast.
+It handles relational data, supports custom components, TypeScript ready and is fast.

 next-mdx is great for building mdx-powered landing pages, multi-user blogs, category pages..etc.